-The town of Greenback is relatively young compared to significant historical sites in the immediate area.
-The area along the Little Tennessee River was a major center for Native American cultures long before European settlers came to the region.
+Greenback, founded in 1883, is relatively young compared to the noteworthy historical sites in the area.
+The region along the Little Tennessee River was a major center for Native American cultures many years before European settlers came to the region.
 The area around Greenback also served as a gateway region to the settlement of the western and south-center United States.

-Nearby Fort Loudoun, the first British fort west of the Appalachians was built in 1756 near the towns of the Overhill Cherokee as an outpost in the French and Indian War.
-Later, in 1794, the Tellico Blockhouse was constructed by the US Government across the river from the Cherokee lands to help keep peace between the Indians and the influx of white settlers.
-Portsville, one of the earliest incorporated towns in Tennessee, was created a few miles downstream in 1813.
-The town was renamed Morganton soon after and grew into the major river shipping port in the area.
-During the Civil War, Morganton was the scene of Sherman’s crossing of the Little Tennessee in December, 1863, on his way to relieve the siege of Knoxville.
-More about the history of the Greenback area can be found by visiting www.gbhistorical.webs.com.
+Fort Loudoun, the first British fort west of the Appalachians, was built in 1756 new the towns of Overhill Cherokee as an outpost in the French and Indian War.
+In 1794, the Tellico Blockhouse was built by the U.S. government across the river from the Cherokee lands to help keep peace between the setters and Indians.
+Portsville, one of the earliest incorporated towns in the state, was created a few miles downstream in 1813 and was renamed Morganton soon after, growing into the major river shipping port in the area.
+During the Civil War, Morganton was the scene of Sherman’s crossing of the Little Tennessee in December, 1863 as he was on his way to relieve the siege of Knoxville.